 FAQ: I am an independent inventor where can I get more information on patents?

-Visit our "Office of Innovation Development" website for detailed information:
+Visit our "Office of Patents Stakeholder Experience (OPSE)" website for detailed information:

 Question: When should I use the Patent Ombudsman Program?

 The Patents Ombudsman Program is designed to enhance the USPTO's ability to assist applicants with issues that arise during the patent application process.
 More specifically, when there is a breakdown in the normal prosecution process, the Ombudsman Program can assist in getting the process back on track.
 To request assistance from the Ombudsman Program, go to: http://www.uspto.gov/patents/ombudsman.jsp.